-- 5.2 Pollution from land-based sources was recognized in the very early stages of MAP as the major problem for the Mediterranean region.
-The adoption of the LBS protocol (1980) and its entering into force (1983) provided the legal basis for the introduction of concrete measures for the control of pollutants from land-based sources and activities listed in the annexes to the protocol. - 5.3 Although the control of pollution from land-based sources remains a major objective of MAP-Phase II, the control of pollutants from other sources and activities is not neglected, as exemplified by the adoption of protocols associated with the Barcelona Convention which deal with pollution from dumping and emergency situations, as well as with offshore exploration and exploitation16.
+- 6.2 Pollution from land-based sources was recognized in the very early stages of MAP as the major problem for the Mediterranean region.
+The adoption of the LBS Protocol (1980), its entry into force (1983), and its amendment (1996), provided the legal basis for the development of action plans, programmes and measures for the control of pollution from land-based sources and activities in accordance with the Protocol. - 6.3 Although the control of pollution from land-based sources remains a major objective of MAP-Phase II, the control of pollutants from other sources and activities is not neglected, as exemplified by the adoption of protocols associated with the Barcelona Convention which deal with pollution from dumping and emergency situations, as well as with offshore exploration and exploitation16.

-5.4 The specific objectives of this programme element shall be:
+6.4 The specific objectives of this programme element shall be:

-15 In the context of this document, pollution control measures are broadly interpreted as a combination of technical (technological), economic (fiscal), legal and administrative policies, measures and practices contributing to the:
+In the context of this document, pollution control measures are broadly interpreted as a combination of technical (technological), economic, legal and administrative policies, measures and practices contributing to the: